 The artists have been invited to contribute to an international project, developing networks and forums for collaboration for contemporary arts practitioners and audiences in the south of England and New York state through the international art hub of the Venice Biennale.

-Each is transporting the means to generate their new work, begun by working with audiences over two days in Portsmouth, in a normal sized suitcase.
-To be transported as luggage on a normal flight/train/bus journey and taken from the suitcase for presentation without any fixing to walls, floors and/or ceilings of the venues.
+Each artist transported the means to generate their new work, initiated by working with audiences over two days in Portsmouth, in a normal sized suitcase.
+The artwork was transported as luggage on a normal flight/train/bus journey and taken from the suitcase for presentation without any fixing to walls, floors and/or ceilings of the venues.

 The six artists bring together works including sculpture, performance, video, photography and sound as well as interventions and conversations.

-Visitors to the preview week of the Venice Biennale are invited to join the artists on 10 - 11 May, 10am - 8pm at Corte Borella, off Calle de le Erbe, Canaregio 6415.
+Visitors to the preview week of the Venice Biennale were invited to join the artists on 10 - 11 May at Corte Borella, off Calle de le Erbe, Canaregio 6415.

-Subsequent events in October 2017 at Syracuse University will feature all of the artists and their work.
+Subsequent events in October 2017 at Syracuse University featured all of the artists and their work at The Point of Contact Gallery.
 Syracuse University provides an international critical space for artists and curators to consider the project, while connecting back via live-streaming to the audiences engaged in the initial development and production phase in Portsmouth.

 This project is a partnership between curator Mark Segal, theartistsagency, Aspex and the University of Syracuse.
 Funded by the National Lottery through Arts Council England and Syracuse University.
 Supported by Arts University Bournemouth.